 Answer: I always try to stick with basics and follow to avoid, mitigate, transfer & accept.
 As risk is not always negative, sometimes it helps you a lot.
 Even the best-planned project may hit any risk anytime.

 Question-13: What reporting tools you use to prepare a status report for stakeholders?

 Answer: I normally prefer Primavera P6 but also use Microsoft Excel to make better visualization that is helpful for ease of management.
 I can use Microsoft project also.

 Question-14: Can you elaborate on the contingency plan?

 Answer: It’s just a plan B or backup plan in case something went wrong on the original plan.
-For example, if the main contractor/supplier goes bankrupt all of sudden?
+For example, if the main contractor/supplier goes bankrupt all of a sudden?
 Or, your project control manager gets a fever on the meeting day suddenly?
-How many projects you can handle at a time easily?
+How many projects can you handle at a time easily?

 Question-15: How do you evade Liquidated Damages on a project?